Neglected $U(1)$ phase in the Schroedinger representation of quantum mechanics and particle number conserving formalisms for superconductivity: Absence of dissipative quantum phase transition in Josephson junction

 where $\phi_0$ is the expectation value $\langle \hat{\phi} \rangle$, and ${\tilde{\phi}}$ is the fluctuation from the average that satisfies

 The value of $\phi_0$ is chosen to satisfy the local charge conservation, and the current bias is given by

 Thus, the same problem is solved using the modified version of ${\cal H}_{CPB}$ given by

 The term $-I\hat{\phi}$ is absent, making this Hamiltonian self-adjoint.
 When the system is approached to zero current bias condition $I \rightarrow 0$, the phase $\phi_0$ shifts to ${\phi}_0 \rightarrow 0$.
 In this way, the system is superconducting all the way without quantum phase transition.
+Using the condition in Eq.~(\ref{eq70}), ${\cal H}^m_{CPB}$ becomes